-You can opt to share a saved view with other makers, or contributors as well.
+You can opt to share a roadmap with other makers, contributors, and viewers.

-When you invite colleagues from across your organization into productboard as contributors, they'll see whichever views have been shared company-wide.
-They won't see any views that are private or that have only been shared with makers.
+When you invite colleagues from across your organization into Productboard as contributors or viewers, they'll see whichever roadmaps have been shared with them.
+They won't see any roadmaps that are private or that have only been shared with makers.

 ✅ Invite a test viewer